olgapombo/olgapombo.github.io/curriculum.md

 * Member of the editorial council of the journal [Contexto e Educação](https://www.revistas.unijui.edu.br/index.php/contextoeducacao/about/editorialTeam), UNIJUI, Brazil (since 2006).
 * Member of the consulting board of the journal **Revista de Educação**, edited by Departmento de Educação, FCUL, Lisboa (since 2000).
 * Member of the editorial board of the journal **Argumento.
 Revista Quadrimestral de Filosofia**, edited by Editora Cosmos, Lisboa (1990-1993).
-* Member of the editorial board of the journal **Revista de EducaçãoPP, edited by Departmento de Educação, FCUL, Lisboa (1986-1999).
+* Member of the editorial board of the journal **Revista de Educação**, edited by Departmento de Educação, FCUL, Lisboa (1986-1999).
 * Member of the editorial board of the journal **Filosofia**, edited by the Sociedade Portuguesa de Filosofia, Lisboa (1985-1990).